servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - Install and configure a Sass Compiler (CSS pre-processor).

-> **_NOTE:_**  <span style="color:blue">This step is optional as the source files are re-compiled when the oscm-branding container is redeployed.</span>
+> **_NOTE:_** This step is optional as the source files are re-compiled when the oscm-branding container is re-deployed.

   A Sass Compiler lets you compile your Sass source files (extension `.scss`) and generate CSS stylesheets.
 A simple option is to use Ruby.
 For more information on this option, refer to this [README](https://github.com/servicecatalog/oscm/tree/master/oscm-portal/WebContent/marketplace/scss/README.md).

   A good tool for re-compiling the branding package with a simple GUI is the [Koala APP](http://koala-app.com/).
 For more details on how to re-compile the branding package with Koala refer to [KoalaGuide.md](advanced/KoalaGuide.md).

  Another option is to use a tool available in the Internet to generate a Bootstrap template.
-Several tools are available that allow for an easy and visual customization of Bootstrap UI components, for example:
+Several tools are available that allow an easy and visual customization of Bootstrap UI components, for example:

 -  [Themestr.app](https://themestr.app/) themer or customizer.

 - [Bootstrap Builder:](https://bootstrap.build/) Pre-defined Bootstrap themes, that are free to use and licensed under the MIT license, can be found [here](https://bootswatch.com/).
 Note, however, that these themes will not work out-of-the-box for the OSCM marketplace UI and need to be adjusted.

 - The latest feature of OSCM is the **Runtime theme customization**.
-This option works either in the usual way with a) pre-compilation of source files, and b) at Runtime in Marketplace UI without the need of a Sass pre-compiler.
-The changes take effect immediately.
+This option works either in the usual way with a) pre-compilation of source files or b) at Runtime in Marketplace UI without the need of a Sass pre-compiler.
+The changes take effect immediately upon "Save" of the Profile page.

 Please refer to section ... for more details.